weaveworks-experiments/scope-swarm-launcher/README.md

 # scope-swarm-launcher

-Scope-swarm-launcher is a one-shot service that will provision all Docker Swarm nodes with a Scope container.
+[Weave Cloud](https://cloud.weave.works) Scope launcher is a one-shot service that will provision all Docker Swarm nodes with a Scope container.
 Because Swarm services don't support privileged mode, the launcher service will run the Scope installer [script](https://github.com/weaveworks/scope/blob/master/scope) and will exit.

 Service create command: